Naprila/Naprila/README.md

-- 👋 Hi, I’m @Naprila
+- 👋 Hi, I’m @Manish
 - [![@napri's Holopin board](https://holopin.me/napri)](https://holopin.io/@napri)
-- 👀 I’m interested in Programming and Web Development.
+- 👀 I have interest in Programming and love Problem Solving.
 - 🌱 I’m currently learning Web development.
 - 💞️ I’m looking to collaborate on projects that require a beginner like me, that will take my skills to a level further.
 - 📫 How to reach me -- via email - manishhh821@gmail.com or instagram - napri_99